Duck Pond (Judges Guild)

 Duck Pond is a 1980 fantasy role-playing game adventure published by Judges Guild.

 Contents

 Duck Pond is a dungeon adventure featuring one hundred rooms.

+The book is an RQ2 Gateway adventure scenario set in a village that was destroyed by the cult that worships the evil Mallia.
+It also includes encounters for the surrounding area.

+The adventure includes personalized monsters and unusual objects.

+Publication history

+Duck Pond was written by Rudy Kraft, with a cover by Kevin Siembieda, and was published by Judges Guild in 1980 as a 64-page book with a cover sheet.

+It is a supplement for RuneQuest for two or more players.

 Reception

 Forrest Johnson reviewed Duck Pond in The Space Gamer No. 36.
 Johnson commented that "A fine adventure, though not as polished as Duck Tower."